 Ethnicity refers to the learned and accepted customs, traditions, behaviors, and beliefs of a particular culture.
 It can be changed because certain beliefs and customs can be rejected or migration can alter traditions and beliefs.

-For example, you can tell a caucasian person just by their physical traits, but this doesn’t tell you anything about their ethnic background.
+For example, you can tell a Caucasian person just by their physical traits, but this doesn’t tell you anything about their ethnic background.
 They can be from the US, Russia, Canada, or France, just as an Asian person may be from China, Japan, or Korea.

 List of ethnicities for survey questions